sergey-show/barney/docs/plasticity.md

 3. [Autonomy](autonomy.md) — agenda
 4. **Plasticity** — strengthen / forget / consolidate

-Without experience lift, pruning is unsafe.
-With lift, plasticity stops “crutch pile-up”.
+Without transfer lift, pruning is risky — it can drop weight that never got a chance to prove itself.

 ## Fayr alignment